It’s an SEO horror story – your rankings have dropped.

 Proactive, attentive troubleshooting can help rescue your rankings and get the needle moving in the right direction.

 This 10-step process will help you identify the source of any issues so you can resolve them and get your SEO back on track.

-In deploying and monitoring keyword performance, it can be all too easy to focus on advanced strategies while underestimating the importance of the ABCs of on-page SEO.
+In deploying and monitoring keyword performance, it can be all too easy to focus on advanced strategies while underestimating the importance of the on-page SEO ABCs.

-Does your site return a 200 status code?
+What status code do your pages return?
+Do they return a 200 status code?

 Can bots crawl your site?